Coronavirus and food security: Challenges and opportunities in emerging markets

 This dramatic spike is based on a number of factors.
 For example, the lockdown measures have led to severe labour shortages in key agricultural areas, meaning that many crops were simply left to rot in fields.

 These factors have combined with existing challenges, such as the impact of climate change on agricultural yields, to create an acute food security challenge.
-In light of this, countries around the world have been proactive in trying to stabilise food supplies.
+In light of this, countries around the world have been proactive in trying to stabilise food supplies (https://oxfordbusinessgroup.com/news/how-state-support- and-agritech-solutions-are-enhancing-philippines-food-security-during-covid).

 Agricultural innovation in Africa